 A Second Taste: Revisiting a wine is fine, just make sure to ask the host to pour it for you instead of taking the bottle to do it yourself.

 Method of Payment: For the most part producers who take visitors do accept credit cards, but make sure to confirm when scheduling an appointment.
 Try to pay cash for smaller purchases (under 25 euros).
 The producer will really appreciate this as credit card fees get expensive.
 (Remember, if we keep their costs down, their wine prices stay down!)

 Tasting Fees: The practice of charging tasting fees varies in Piedmont.
 More and more producers are starting to do it to cover inventory costs since tourism has increased in recent years.
-Consider, if they have two appointments in a week that are two or three days apart.
-They’d have to open bottles both days, so that is a loss.
 Ask about tasting fees when booking your appointment.
 You can also ask if the fee is waived with a minimum purchase.
 I’ve always found that to be a good incentive to take a few bottles with me.

 If the producer does not charge a tasting fee and opens numerous bottles (five or more), it is a nice gesture to buy a bottle or two.
 It’s not necessary or required and they will not be offended if you do not.
 But, remember that your host has likely been away from other business activities to welcome you.
 Even one bottle shows appreciation for their time and passion.